YunoHost-Apps/reverseproxy_ynh/doc/ADMIN.md

 ### Backend web path

 The request is transmitted as-is to the backend server.
-This usually means that the backend service shoudl be aware of the web path used to access the service.
-For example, if using the application is installed to `__DOMAIN__/proxy`, your backend application should produce absolute links starting with `__DOMAIN__/proxy/` too.
+This usually means that the backend service should be aware of the web path used to access the service.
+For example, if the application is installed to `__DOMAIN__/proxy`, your backend application should produce absolute links starting with `__DOMAIN__/proxy/` too.

 To support relative URLs from the backend, accessing the application via `http(s)://__DOMAIN__/proxy` will permanent redirect (302) to `http(s)://__DOMAIN__/proxy/` (trailing slash).
 Otherwise, a relative link like `<link rel="stylesheet" href="style.css">` would try to load `http(s)://__DOMAIN__/style.css` which would fail.